noah992/Capstone/README.md

 ### Same shape

-Height and width of images vary.
+Height and width of images are various.
 I converted the images to have same shape.

 >So I want to organize images from below:
 >|Image|Height|Width|